maurorosalesjr/PeerEval/notes.md

 }

 ### Question 2 - Array Deduping
+Input: [7, 9, "hi", 12, "hi", 7, 53]
+Output: [7, 9, "hi", 12, 53]

   * removes duplicates in an array
   * first solution should not use filter(), second solution use filter()

 saturday 3:16 researching Set

+can set be used like a spread opperator? from the mdn docs, probably. but set works with filter

+solution i like:

+function deduper(arr) {
+  let dedupingArr = [...new Set(arr)];
+  return dedupingArr;
+}

 ### Question 3 - Compressing Strings